KristopherKubicki/video2data/README.md

 ## Realtime Reading

 v2d mimics how the human brain works by first recognizing blocks of text in a scene.
 It reads each block from largest to smallest, left to right, as fast as it can.
-For more constrained environments, v2d will still spot the text but only translate if its been on the scene for a while.
+For more constrained environments, v2d will still spot the text but only translate if it can keep up with the signal.

 <img src='https://user-images.githubusercontent.com/478212/35303963-76733174-0059-11e8-9759-2f2644ddb71d.png'>